 Since 2007, we have registered at trial initiation all clinical trials in patients in which treatment is assigned that our company sponsors and conducts worldwide on www.ClinicalTrials.gov.
 We also disclose results from registered clinical trials of marketed products—regardless of outcomes.

 The clinical study results of our company and Schering-Plough, previously posted via the Pharmaceutical Research and Manufacturers of America (PhRMA) Clinical Study Results Database, have been available as of December 2011 on our corporate headquarters website.

 We are committed to the PhRMA/EFPIA Principles for Responsible Clinical Trial Data Sharing.
 Learn more about our policies and perspectives:

 - Procedure on Access to Clinical Trial Data

 - External Scientific Review Board Charter

-    Scientific and medical researchers who wish to submit a proposal for access to our company’s data may send an inquiry by clicking here.
+Scientific and medical researchers who wish to submit a proposal for access to our company’s data may send an inquiry here.

 Clinical Research Protocols

 Since July 1, 2011, when we submit a manuscript on a study of an investigational or an approved medicine or vaccine to a biomedical journal, we voluntarily include the protocol and statistical analysis plan.
 We previously supplied this material only upon request.
 Upon a journal’s acceptance of the manuscript for publication, we provide the journal, at its own discretion, with the opportunity to post on its website the key sections of the protocol, including the objectives and hypotheses, patient inclusion and exclusion criteria, study design and procedures, efficacy and safety measures, and statistical analysis plan, and any amendments relating to those sections.

 Our company is committed to participating constructively and responsibly in the political process.
 To improve access to information about our advocacy activities, we disclose our costs associated with lobbying in the European Union and the United States.